denten-books/plain-text/0-chapter.md

+# Introduction

+Fix for the new plan:

+1. Book as Device
+2. Sign Splits
+    a.
+Screen (digi)
+    b.
+Home (content)
+    c.
+Control (copy, formatting)

 As I write these words, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 And at every 15 minutes, a pleasant female voice announces also "low battery."
 These precautions are stipulated by